Leading The Transformation Through Disruption

 How do you lead transformation through disruption?

 So, the critical question is, how do you lead transformation through disruption?
 I will attempt to address this question in this article.
-Moreover, the advice will still be valid even if it was not for the disruption.
+This advice holds up even outside a period of disruption.

 The lever and the fulcrum